 Determining who is truly at fault may not necessarily be easy, depending on the specific facts, so having an attorney that fully understands dram shop law matters.

-FAQs about Dram Shop Cases
+Dram Shop FAQ

 If you have questions about dram shop law, you are probably also wondering what the Dram Shop Act is.
 South Carolina does not have a dram shop act, but some states do.
 This act makes the selling or serving establishment strictly liable if an intoxicated person injures someone else, but not all states agree with this strict liability.

 The Dram Shop Act is focused on the business itself, not the specific server or seller (except in cases of an individual host).
-However, the seller or server is often the one who must make the determination whether a person is intoxicated.
+However, the seller or server is often the one who must make the determination of whether a person is intoxicated.
 That gives them a lot of responsibility for helping protect their employer and also keep others safe.